cy33hc/ps5-payload-loader/README.md

 ## How to update/add payloads
  - Download the payload you want and ftp it to the PS5 `/data/homebrew/payload-loader/payloads` folder
- - The payload will be automatically included the the "Payload Loader" menu item
+ - The payload will be automatically included in the "Payload Loader" menu item